Osei-Opare

 WEBSITE(S)| Nana Osei-Opare | Center for African and African American Studies

-Nana Osei-Opare is a historian of African, Cold War, and international histories.
-Through the words of everyday people and the intellectual and political elite, Osei-Opare’s first book project, Socialist De-Colony: Black and Soviet Entanglements in Ghana’s Cold War and Decolonization Projects (contracted with Cambridge’s Global and International History Series), tells a new history of Ghana’s Cold War, political-economic, and decolonization projects during the Kwame Nkrumah era (1957-66).
-It situates Ghana within local and global twentieth century Marxist, racial, and socialist debates and geographies, and unpacks how Ghana-Soviet spaces influenced, enabled, and disrupted Ghana’s transformational attempts to achieve black freedom.
+Nana Osei-Opare is a historian of African, international, and Cold War histories.
+Through the eyes of everyday people and the intellectual and political elite, Osei-Opare’s first book project, Socialist De-Colony: Black and Soviet Entanglements in Ghana’s Cold War (forthcoming with Cambridge), tells a new history of Ghana’s Cold War, political-economic, and decolonization projects during the Kwame Nkrumah era by situating Ghana within larger Marxist, racial, and socialist debates and geographies.

-Osei-Opare is pursuing two future research agendas.
+Osei-Opare is currently pursuing two future research projects and two coedited volumes.
 The first is a study of the socialist movement in Ghana’s fourth republic, from 1990s to the present day.
-The second is a history of the Convention People’s Party—from its rise as the vanguard of African and black liberation in the early to middle of the 20th century to its descent to near obscurity.
+The second is a history of the Convention People’s Party—from its rise as the vanguard of African and Black liberation in the middle of the 20th century to its descent to near obscurity today.
+Moreover, he is coediting the Cambridge History of African Political Thought with Jonathon L. Earle, Emma Hunter, Harry N. K. Odamtten, and Ayesha Omar.
+And with Sunnie Rucker-Chang, coediting a special issue on Blackness in Slavic, East European, and Eurasian Societies for the Slavic Review.

-Prior to joining Rice University, Osei-Opare taught at Fordham (2019-2023).
-He was previously also a National Endowment for the Humanities and Ford Foundation Fellow at the Schomburg Center for Research in Black Culture of the NYPL (2023-2024) and an Andrew W. Mellon Foundation fellow for Assistant Professors at the Institute for Advanced Studies’ School of Historical Studies (2022-2023).
+Prior to joining Rice, Osei-Opare taught at Fordham (2019-2023).
+He was previously also a National Endowment for the Humanities and Ford Foundation Fellow at the Schomburg Center for Research in Black Culture of the New York Public Library (2023-2024) and an Andrew W. Mellon Foundation fellow for Assistant Professors at the Institute for Advanced Studies, Princeton, School of Historical Studies (2022-2023).

 PUBLICATIONS